JalayShukla123/Song-Database-CS4347-005/README.md

 Overview
 ----------------
 This project is a song database application developed for CS4347-005 by Lemuel Amouh, Yousuf Stanikzay, Lamisa Tahseen, Courtney Dickenson, Angelina John, Jahnavi Dhulipalla, Jack Hoggard, Jalay Shukla, and Preston Hern.
-It utilizes [Python] for application logic and MySQL for data storage and management.
+It utilizes Node.js for application logic and MySQL for data storage and management.
 The application allows users to perform CRUD operations on song-related data.